Last updated on November 5th, 2023 at 09:47 am

 - Clifton Suspension Bridge

-One of Bristol’s iconic landmarks!
-You cannot miss it if you visit the city, even if you only have one day in Bristol.
+It is one of Bristol’s iconic landmarks, and you cannot miss it if you visit the city, even if you only have one day.
 It has to be on your bucket list!

 - Clifton Observatory

-The observatory of Bristol can be found in Clifton Down next to the suspension bridge.
-It was originally a mill, which is now turned into the observatory standing there today.
+Bristol’s observatory can be found in Clifton Down, next to the suspension bridge.
+It was originally a mill, which has been converted into the observatory that stands today.

 How To Get To Bristol.